-Contact: Patricia Diem 757.789.1787 or Dean of Instruction 757.789.1748
+Contact: Patricia Diem 757.789.1787 or Chief Academic Officer 757.789.1748

 Purpose: This program is designed to prepare individuals to work as personal care, home health, nurse aides, and/or authorized agents.
 Admission requirement: Ninth grade reading and sixth grade math skills as measured by the college placement tests.